2011 Super Outbreak: Eclectic–Lake Martin–Dadeville, Alabama

+Barnesville–Monroe County, Georgia

+This wide, EF3-rated tornado touched down at 12:38 a.m. on U.S. Route 19, moving to the northeast.
+It maintained EF0 intensity as it tracked over relatively unpopulated areas, including the Three Mile Creek and Hay Road.
+The tornado reached EF1 intensity for the first time east of Vega, while gradually widening.
+It abruptly began producing EF3-rated damage as its outer circulation impacted the Milner Crossroads area near Piedmont.
+Heavy damage was inflicted to a home north of Barnesville, where the tornado would weaken to EF2 intensity.
+The tornado produced EF2 damage to a gas station and another building as it passed over Atlanta Street.
+It maintained EF1 intensity as it gradually thinned out north of the Hog Mountain.
+It began to widen as it strengthened in relatively unpopulated areas south of Unionville.
+EF2 damage was inflicted to softwood trees off of Wise Road.
+It continued producing EF2 damage before lifting southeast of Blount at 1:17 a.m. on April 28.

 Non-tornadic effects

+Flooding (April 25–28)

 This storm system prolonged an ongoing heavy rain event, which began across Arkansas and Missouri on April 22.
 Weekly rainfall totals reached 19.73 in 6 mi east-northeast of Springdale, Arkansas, 16.20 in 4 mi northwest of Poplar Bluff, Missouri, and 14.96 in at Westville, Oklahoma.
 On April 25, 2011, thunderstorms with high winds swept through parts of southern and southeastern Ohio.
 Straight-line winds estimated at 80 mph uprooted trees, damaged roofs, and downed power lines through Perry County, Ohio, and Athens County, Ohio.
 Strong thunderstorms and heavy downpours which led to flooding were also reported in areas across Upstate New York with heavy flooding in the Syracuse area.
 The rain also saturated hundreds of lakes in the Adirondack mountains.
 Interstate 81 was briefly shut down in the downtown area at traffic hour and the State University of New York Upstate Medical University also closed briefly due to flooding in the lobby.
 Heavy rains combined with rapid snowmelt caused widespread flooding across Vermont on April 26–27.
 Over the two-day period, up to 5 in of rain fell across the northern third of Vermont, and up to 3 in elsewhere across the state and extending into western Massachusetts.
 Numerous roads were closed across Vermont due to flooding, with some roads being completely washed out.

 Farther south, flash flooding late on April 26 resulted in two fatalities in Monroe, Louisiana, after an apartment complex was swamped.
 The flooding there was considered to be worse than the flooding after Hurricane Gustav in 2008.
 In central and northern Arkansas, up to 10.44 in of rain was reported during that week.
 The resulting flash flooding in central Arkansas also resulted in five people losing their lives.
 Many roads were closed due to the flooding there.
 The flooding was mitigated somewhat by a significant drought that had existed before the storm.